ocean-colour/IOPtics/claude_prompts/first_sweep.md

 ### 2f.
 Another Rerun the SMOKE
 Ok, see my answer to Q12 and modify the code accordingly.
 Log your work.

+### 2g.
+Improve docs
+The Report has been exposed on RTD and looks very good.
+Please make these improvements:
+- Add significant text explaining what was done and why
+- Add a separate page that details each of the IOP models examined
+- Add text describing the Leaderboard
+- Add text describing each figure presented
+- Add a separate page that defines each dataset examined
+- Use a different Sphinx style than the default on RTD

 ### 3. FULL run — Stage 1 (`expb_giop_L23_v1`, all L23)
 Extended driver: `build_v1.main(1, n_cores=10, strict=False)` (uses
 `run_v1.yaml`: all 3320 L23 spectra; χ² for both + **expb_pow MCMC on the